 Passive income vs. passion income

 When I was a younger man — back before I founded Get Rich Slowly in 2006 — I was intrigued by the idea of creating passive income.
-While passive income isn't exactly a get rich quick scheme (and boy was I intrigued boy those back then!), there's certainly some overlap.
+While passive income isn’t exactly a get rich quick scheme (and boy was I intrigued by those back then!), there’s certainly some overlap.
 Both passive income and get rich quick schemes appeal to lazy people like my younger self, people looking for ways to make money for nothing.

 What is Passive Income?